-Description: Filers must provide a descript on an icient to identify the asset or source being reported.
+Description: Filers must provide a description sufficient to identify the asset or source being reported.
 The amount of information needed for a sufficient description will depend on the type of asset or income being reported.

-- (1) Stock: Provide the name of we ssuing company.
-For stock in a privately held company, describe the issue soushers.
-For publicly traded stocks, it is helpful to provide the ticker symbol in a daition to the name of the stock. - (2) Other assets with pecific names (e.g., bonds and mutual funds): Provide the full name of the asse and unless clear from the name, describe the type of asset.
-For publicly traded scariti s, it is helpful to provide the ticker symbol in addition to the name of the security. - (3) Assets without specific names: Describe the type of asset, including the city and state (or county and state) for real estate. - (4) Sources of earned or other non-investment income: Provide the name of the source and, for privately held companies, the nature of the business.
+- (1) Stock: Provide the name of the issuing company.
+For stock in a privately held company, describe the issuer's business.
+For publicly traded stocks, it is helpful to provide the ticker symbol in addition to the name of the stock. - (2) Other assets with specific names (e.g., bonds and mutual funds): Provide the full name of the asset and, unless it is clear from the name, describe the type of asset.
+For publicly traded securities, it is helpful to provide the ticker symbol in addition to the name of the security. - (3) Assets without specific names: Describe the type of asset, including the city and state (or county and state) for real estate. - (4) Sources of earned or other non-investment income: Provide the name of the source and, for privately held companies, the nature of the business.
 In addition, for honoraria, include the date that the services were provided.

 EIF: If a filer is reporting an investment vehicle that invests in assets of its own, the filer would report each underlying asset that was individually worth more than \$1,000 at the end of the reporting period or from which more than \$200 in income was received during the reporting period.
 As an exception to this requirement, however, a filer does not need to report the underlying assets of an investment vehicle that qualifies as an excepted investment fund (EIF).
 A filer marks the "EIF" field to indicate whether an entry qualifies as an excepted investment fund.
-Click here for the definition of "excepted investment fund"
+Click here for the definition of "excepted investment fund."